epsil/spotgen/README.md

 ### GUI alternatives

-While a command-line script is efficient for processing a large batch of playlists, a GUI may be simpler to use if you only have a few playlists to import.
+Although a command-line script is unsurpassably efficient for processing multiple playlists in batch, a GUI may be simpler to use if one only has a few playlists to import.
 Here are a couple of free web services:

 -   [Yet Another Spotify Playlist Converter](http://michaeldick.me/YetAnotherSpotifyPlaylistConverter/) ([source](https://github.com/bertique/YetAnotherSpotifyPlaylistConverter))
 -   [Spotlistr](http://spotlistr.herokuapp.com/) ([source](https://github.com/BobNisco/Spotlistr))